mjbradvica/ChainStrategy/README.md

 ## Installation

-The easiest way is to use [NuGet](https://www.nuget.org/) for installation.
+The easiest way to get started is to: [Install with NuGet](https://www.nuget.org/).

 Install where you need with: